quixio/quix-docs/docs/platform/what-is-quix.md

 Such intelligent real-time decision making has many use cases, including examples such as increasing engagement with social media and digital content, monitoring vast arrays of sensors, fraud prevention, and of course Formula 1 race car telemetry systems.

 Quix has excellent synergy with Machine Learning (ML) systems too.
-You can quickly deploy your ML models and monitor their performance in real time, modifying the model, and redeploying it with a single click.
+You can quickly deploy your ML model and monitor its performance in real time, modify the model, and redeploy it with a single click.

 [Sign up for free](https://portal.platform.quix.ai/self-sign-up).

 !!! note

-    For recent significant changes to Quix Platform, pleasee see the [changes documentation](../platform/changes.md).
+    For recent significant changes to Quix Platform, please see the [changes documentation](../platform/changes.md).

 ## Reducing complexity